alicecaml/alicecaml.org/content/lsp.md

-In addition to the OCaml LSP Server you'll need a tool called `dot-merlin-reader` which will allow OCaml-LSP to parse a `.merlin` file which Alice will put at the root of your project.
-As explained above, OCaml-LSP only works for Dune projects with its default configuration, and non-Dune projects need to place a `.merlin` file at their root so OCaml-LSP can identify the project's boundary within the file system.
+In addition to the OCaml LSP Server you'll need a tool called `dot-merlin-reader` which will allow OCaml-LSP to parse a `.merlin` file which Alice will create and maintain at the root of your project.
+As explained above, OCaml-LSP only works for Dune projects in its default configuration, and non-Dune projects need to place a `.merlin` file at their root so OCaml-LSP can identify the project's boundary within the file system.
+Don't check this file into version control, as some paths might not be portable between different computers.
 [Merlin](https://github.com/ocaml/merlin) is the OCaml editor service used internally by OCaml-LSP, hence the name `.merlin`.
+Read more about the `.merlin` file [here](https://github.com/ocaml/merlin/wiki/project-configuration#the-merlin-file).

-You'll need to install the executables `ocamllsp` (the executable from the OCaml-LSP project) and `dot-merlin-reader`.
+You'll need to install the executables `ocamllsp` (from the OCaml-LSP project) and `dot-merlin-reader`.
 There are several ways to go about this.
 The main consideration is that the `ocamllsp` executable that your LSP Client launches needs to have been compiled with the same compiler that Alice will run when building your project (which is also the one that runs when you type `ocamlopt.opt` in your terminal - Alice respects your `PATH` variable!).
-As long as you get your OCaml-LSP and OCaml compiler from the same place then everything should work.
+As long as you get OCaml-LSP and the OCaml compiler from the same place then everything should work.

 Here are some options for installing the necessary tools: